top of page

 Horsepound Falls

 Visit the waterfall said to be named for the place where Confederate forces hid their horses during the Civil War.
-Access this adventure from the Savage Gulf South Trailhead.
+Access this adventure from the Savage Gulf State Park's South Trailhead.
+(As a bonus, you'll pass Suter Falls on your way to Horsepound Falls!)

 Stoker-Stampfli Farm & Museum